buildpacks/docs/content/docs/for-platform-operators/tutorials/lifecycle/_index.md

     cp -r apps/bash-script/* ./workspace
     ```

-3. Create a `launcher` file with instructions to run your application
+3. Create a `launcher` file with instructions to run your application.
+Note that in a real buildpacks build, the `platform` does not create this file!
+The `samples/hello-moon` buildpack would create it.
+In our case, the `samples/hello-moon` buildpack hasn't been updated with this functionality, so we are faking that behavior.

     ```text
     mkdir -p layers/samples_hello-moon